Tarrant County Administrative Agency

 The Planning Council is comprised of volunteers responsible for making decisions about how to best use Part A, Part B and State Services funding.
 The Planning Council finds what Ryan White Services are needed and which populations need care.
 This is done through a needs assessment process.
 The Planning Council decides what services to fund and how much money will be allocated to service categories.
 The Planning Council also develops comprehensive plans, approves standards of care and conducts assessments of how efficiently the Administrative Agency awards funding and issues contracts.

-For more information about the Planning Council or how to get involved, please follow this link to visit their website or call at 817-321-4742.
+For more information about the Planning Council or how to get involved, please call 817-321-4742.

-The majority of Ryan White HIV/AIDS Program funds support primary medical care and essential support services.
-A smaller but equally critical portion is used to fund technical assistance, clinical training, and the development of innovative models of care.
-The Program also serves as an important source of ongoing access to HIV medication that can enable people living with HIV to live close to normal lifespans.
+Over the last 30 years, HRSA’s Ryan White HIV/AIDS Program has played a critical role in the United States’ public health response to HIV.
+The Program serves as an important source of ongoing access to HIV medication that can enable people living with HIV to live close to normal lifespans.
+In 2018, 87.1 percent of Ryan White HIV/AIDS Program clients were virally suppressed.

 County Telephone Operator 817-884-1111